Foundations

 AAC Snooker & Gambler Tamed, Multi-level

-This course multi-level course provides handlers with the means to tackle and plan their approach to Agility Association of Canada (AAC) snooker and gambler courses.
+This session of classes aims to provide handlers with the means to tackle and plan their approach to Agility Association of Canada (AAC) snooker and gambler courses.
 Each week students will be provided with a course map.
 The handler will be required to prepare a course plan at home prior to each class.
-During the course the rules of both snooker and gambler will be explained and handlers will become comfortable with planning the course specific to their team.
-This multi-level course would be appropriate for teams looking to compete at any of the three levels.
-The dog should be comfortable performing all apthty obstaces except perhaps one.
-The handler should know some handling techniques and have a sense of their dog's handler-obstacle focus ratio.
+During the session the rules of both snooker and gambler will be explained and handlers should become comfortable with planning an approach to the course suitable for their team.
+This multi-level session of classes would be appropriate for teams looking to compete at any of the three levels.
+The dog should be comfortable performing all the obstacles except perhaps one.
+The handler should know some handling techniques such as crosses and have a sense of their dog's handler-obstacle focus ratio

 Canine Hoopers 1